This Man Has Been In Prison For 50 Years & Is Now Battling Coronavirus

 ”

 As of 2020, Muntaqim has gone through over a dozen parole hearings since he was first convicted over 40 years ago — and his case is one of the most high-profile parole hearings still pending today.
 Muntaqim, then Anthony Bottom, was convicted after multiple trials in 1975 alongside two other people, for the murders of Joseph Piagentini and Waverly Jones, two New York City police officers who responded to a call in Harlem, in upper New York City, on May 21, 1971.
-He was allegedly part of a shootout with the officers, though at the time, the Black Liberation Army took responsibility for the attack.
+He was part of a shootout with the officers, though at the time, the Black Liberation Army took responsibility for the attack.

 Muntaqim was only 19 when he was arrested.
 Herman Bell, one of the other two people who were convicted alongside Muntaqim, was freed in 2018 after eight parole hearings.
 Albert Washington, who was also convicted in 1975, died of liver cancer while incarcerated in a New York prison in 2000.
 Muntaqim is the only one who remains imprisoned of the original three people sentenced for the original crime.